Saudi Arabia is a desert country located in South West Asia. The Persian Gulf borders the peninsula in the east and the Red Sea in the west.

 Recommended: Top 7 Must Visit Places of The World and Why

-Coldest Winter Places to experience in Saudi Arabia
+Coldest Winter Places to Experience in Saudi Arabia

-The dry, hot desert of Saudi Arabia relieves any expectations of there being a city, let alone cites where one could find the winter experience.
+The dry, hot desert of Saudi Arabia relieves any expectations of there being a city, let alone cities where one could find the winter experience.
 As per a bit of investigation, this impression is incorrect.

 The Kingdom owns at least eight small yet important towns and cities where people come to enjoy and experience winter within the Kingdom.